 1. Engine while on ground: ( Idle-->Full Afterburner-->Idle ):

 2. Engine while in-flight @450 kts: (Idle-->Full Power-->Idle)

 3. Fly-by at +550 knots, full afterburner: (Volume warning)

 Over every other category, this is the one that makes the Mirage shine.
 It has the best-feeling flight model currently in DCS, period.
 From the buffeting at low speed to the highly responsive flight controls, this flight model truthfully represents what I have heard from real Mirage pilots.

 This bird excels in a dogfight thanks to the advantages of the delta wing design, these being good nose authority at high AoA and stellar low speed performance characteristics.
 She is a fierce dogfighter and she knows it.

-The Fly-by-Wire system (FBW) gives you very precise control over the aircraft making it feel snappy and responsive while keeping you, the pilot, away from a deadly stall.
+The way that the Fly-by-Wire system (FBW) is programmed here gives you very precise control over the aircraft making it feel snappy and responsive while keeping you, the pilot, away from a deadly stall.
 Unlike some of the other aircraft that have FBW, this one feels less restrictive.

 It has two modes: Charges and A/A.